5 Reasons Your Monthly Mortgage Payment Has Changed

 Your Eliminated Your Private Mortgage Insurance

-If you put down less than 20 percent of your home's purchase price at the closing table, you're required to pay private mortgage insurance every month until your loan-to-value ratio reaches 80 percent.
+If you put down less than 20% of your home's purchase price at the closing table, you're required to pay private mortgage insurance every month until your loan-to-value ratio reaches 80%.

-Once you reach 20 percent equity in your home, you are eligible to reach out to your lender and request a cancellation of your PMI policy.
-Otherwise, your lender will automatically cancel PMI when you reach 22 percent equity in your home.
+Once you reach 205 equity in your home, you are eligible to reach out to your lender and request a cancellation of your PMI policy.
+Otherwise, your lender will automatically cancel PMI when you reach 22% equity in your home.

 The removal of PMI would affect your mortgage payment by shaving some money off of it every month.

-Keep in mind private mortgage insurance applies to borrowers with conventional loans who put down less than 20 percent for their home purchase.
-FHA borrowers who put down less than 20 percent will pay mortgage insurance as well — referred to as a mortgage insurance premium — but this product operates somewhat differently from PMI.
+Keep in mind private mortgage insurance applies to borrowers with conventional loans who put down less than 20% for their home purchase.
+FHA borrowers who put down less than 20% will pay mortgage insurance as well — referred to as a mortgage insurance premium — but this product operates somewhat differently from PMI.